Satyadarshin/satdar-wordpress-theme/readme.txt

 == Description ==

 * Responsive Layout
-* The GPL v2.0 or later license. :) Use it to make something cool.
+* The GPL v2.0 or later license.

 == Installation ==

-1. In your admin panel, go to Appearance -> Themes and click the Add New button.
+1. In your admin panel, go to Appearance > Themes and click the Add New button.
 2. Click Upload and Choose File, then select the theme's ZIP file.
 Click Install Now.
-3. Click Activate to use your new theme right away.
+3. Click Activate.

 == Frequently Asked Questions ==

 = Quick Specs =

-1. The main content width is .
-2. The sidebar width is .
-3. Featured Images are px wide by px high.